sval-rs/sval/README.md

 [![Documentation Latest](https://docs.rs/sval/badge.svg)](https://docs.rs/sval)
 [![Documentation Master](https://img.shields.io/badge/docs-master-lightgrey.svg)](https://sval-rs.github.io/sval/sval/index.html)

-A lightweight, no-std, object-safe, serialization-only API for structured values with `serde` support.
+A lightweight, no-std, object-safe, serialization-only API for structured values with `serde` and `std::fmt` support.

 Producers of structured values use the `value` module.
-Consumers of structured values use the `stream` module. `sval` offers a json-like data model, which is more limiting than `serde`'s, but capable enough to represent Rust datastructures in one form or another.
+Consumers of structured values use the `stream` module.

+`sval` offers a JSON-like data model, which is more limiting than `serde`'s, but capable enough to represent Rust data-structures in one form or another.

 This library is designed to plug a no-std-object-safe sized hole in Rust's current serialization ecosystem.
 The driving use-case is structured logging, where individual events are typically small, and there's no complete schema that can tie values in any one event to values in another.